BarisAlbayrakIEEE/lock_free/README.md

 Follows the classical algorithm for the push:
 1. Create a new node.
 2. Set the next pointer of the new node to the current head.
-3. Apply CAS on the head: CAS(new_node->head, new_node)
+3. Apply CAS on the head: `CAS(new_node->head, new_node)`

 **pop():**\
 The classical pop routine without a need for the synchronized memory reclamation:
 1. Apply CAS on the head: `CAS(head, head->next)`
 2. Move the data out from the old head node
-3. Add the old head to the reclaim list
+3. Delete the old head
 4. Return the data

 ### 2.2.5.
 Progress <a id='sec225'></a>
-Strictly lock-free execution as the threads serializing on the head node are bound to functions (push and pop) with constant time complexity, O(1).
+Strict lock-free execution as the threads serializing on the head node are bound to functions (push and pop) with constant time complexity, O(1).

 ### 2.2.6.
 Notes <a id='sec226'></a>
-Memory orders are chosen to
-release data before the visibility of the state transitions and to acquire data after observing the state transitions.
+Memory orders are chosen to release data before the visibility of the state transitions and to acquire data after observing the state transitions.

 ### 2.2.7.
 Cautions <a id='sec227'></a>